Inside Facebook, Twitter and Google’s AI battle over your social lives

 Tech companies understand the problems, but also recognize their platforms have wildly outgrown their moderation tools.
 Once you've reached this many users, the potential for abuse exponentially rises along with it.

-But at this scale, AI is the only way tech companies can deal with the problem, despite the mistakes along the way.
+At this scale, AI is the only way to deal with the problem, despite the mistakes along the way.
 Tech companies hope the algorithms will learn from them and improve.

 "Facebook literally could not hire enough people to do this," Lee said.
 He compared the shift to AI to the Industrial Revolution.
 "You have to depend on machines.
 Not everything is done by hands anymore, but that's OK."